-Primo-sized avocado, fig, and pomegranate trees are grown in 5x12" growers pots.
+Primo-sized citrus, avocado, fig, and pomegranate trees are grown in 5x12" growers pots.
 For these trees, an adequate-sized pot is 12” in diameter and 14” deep (#5 container).
-Note: you need a pot with adequate drainage.
+You will need a pot with adequate drainage.
 Drilling holes in the bottom of your plastic or wood containers is a quick and easy solution if you find a pot that you like that may not have enough drainage.

 Step 3: Location

-Container growing- Citrus regardless of container or in-ground growing will need a warm, wind-free space with 8 or more hours of direct sunlight per day to thrive.
+Container growing- Regardless of container or in-ground growing, Citrus needs a warm, wind-free space with 8 or more hours of direct sunlight per day to thrive.
 For trees kept indoors during the winter months, place your tree in a south-facing window to get the most sun.
 If the hours of direct sunlight fall below 6 hours, then you may want to consider supplementing with grow lights.

-In-Ground - Prepare both the entry and primo sized trees as follows: First, choose an area in your yard that gets at least 6 but preferably 8 or more hours of sunlight each day.
+In-Ground- Prepare Primo sized trees as follows: First, choose an area in your yard that gets at least 6 but preferably 8 or more hours of sunlight each day.
 If you live in a really hot climate, we recommend painting the trunk and any branches that may be exposed to direct light with Plant Guard to protect them from sunburn and more.
 Then determine whether you have hard clay soil or well-draining sandy soil.